Skip to content

 It was a beautiful evening of prayer, reflection, and devotion as we crowned Mary and entrusted our hearts and families to her loving care.
 May we all strive to follow her example of faith, humility, and trust in God’s plan.

-19 days ago, Samantha Meyers
+2 months ago, Samantha Meyers

 1